 Symptoms of COVID-19 can range from mild illness to pneumonia.
 Some people will recover easily, and others may get very sick very quickly.
 People with coronavirus may experience symptoms such as:

 - shortness of breath.

-Other symptoms can include runny nose, headache, muscle or joint pains, nausea, diarrhoea, vomiting, loss of sense of smell, altered sense of taste, loss of appetite and fatigue.
+Other symptoms can include runny nose, acute blocked nose (congestion), headache, muscle or joint pains, nausea, diarrhoea, vomiting, loss of sense of smell, altered sense of taste, loss of appetite and fatigue.

 To stop the spread of COVID-19 people with even mild symptoms of respiratory infection should get tested.

 Respiratory allergies – allergic rhinitis (hay fever) and allergic asthma

 People who have hay fever or allergic asthma may have similar symptoms to the symptoms of COVID-19.
 Some differences are: